Librarian by day, filmmaker by night.

 She also produced the critically-acclaimed feature film Something, Anything (2015 New York Times Critics' Pick) and the ITVS co-production Quick Feet, Soft Hands, starring Greta Gerwig, both written and directed by Paul Harrill and writer/director Cameron Nelson's debut feature, Some Beasts (US-in-Progress selection; 2014 IFP Narrative Lab).

-A native of Joelton, Tennessee, Maynor has previously been a Visiting Assistant Professor at Virginia Tech and a production mentor for Stony Brook University's MFA in Film program.
+A native of Joelton, Tennessee, Maynor has previously been a Visiting Assistant Professor at Virginia Tech, and Assistant Professor at the University of Tennessee-Knoxville, and a production mentor for Stony Brook University's MFA in Film program.

 In addition to filmmaking, Maynor has also engaged with building communities through video partnerships, empowering youth and communities to tell their own stories as the co-founder and program director of the Blue Ridge Stories Youth Video Workshop (2007-2011), as a video facilitator for Scribe Video Center’s Precious Places Project (2006), and as a guest artist in the Arts Council of the Blue Ridge’s Artists in Schools program (2007-2009).